 Joao Geraldo VS Alvaro Robles

-Although it could seem a very even match, it was not really until the last set that it got like that.
-As can be seen, first three sets were for the Portuguese player, which seemed to be going far easier than expected.
-Quick attacks by Geraldo did not find answer from the Spanish player, who could not find a way to react to them.
+Although it could seem like it was a very even match, it wasn’t really until the last set that it became so.
+As can be seen, the first three sets were for the Portuguese player, and seemed to be going far easier than expected.
+Quick attacks by Geraldo did not get much response from the Spanish player, who could not find a way to react to them.
 However, the trend changed in the fourth, and Robles took the initiative to score three games in a row and level the match.

-The last set had both players in a different mood: Robles hoping to complete a notable comeback, while Geraldo had to find a way to recover his performance in the first sets.
-The first match ball was for the Portguese with 10-9, the second for the Spanish, 10-11.
+The last set had both players in a different mood: Robles hoping to complete a notable comeback, while Geraldo had to find a way to recover his performance from the first sets.
+The first match ball was for the Portuguese player with 10-9, the second for the Spaniard, 10-11.
 None of them successful though, as the next one for Geraldo would serve him to win the last set, and consequently the match.
-Nonetheless, a lucky point, as the ball bounced on the line, which obviously annoyed Robles, who threw the racket away and nodded on disapprovement.
+It was a lucky point as the ball bounced on the line.
+This obviously annoyed Robles, who threw his racket and shook his head in disapproval.

 You can watch the full match at the ITTF official website:

-Three players with three different feelings after their matches.
-While Apolonia’s disappointment is obvious, Carvalho’s defeat does not feel so bad and Geraldo’s victory brings many aspects to improve.
+Three players with three different emotions after their matches.
+While Apolonia’s disappointment is understandable, Carvalho’s defeat doesn’t feel so bad and Geraldo’s victory highlights many aspects to improve upon.

-Only the latter, Geraldo, will keep competing on the main draw, along with Marcos Freitas and Joao Monteiro who qualified prior to him.
-The Portuguese thriller had a bittersweet feeling but the stories to come might be sweeter.
+Only the latter, Geraldo, will keep competing in the main draw, along with Marcos Freitas and Joao Monteiro who qualified prior to him.
+The Portuguese thriller had a bittersweet ending but the stories to come might be sweeter.

 Let the spectacle continue

-Day 4 of the 2017 World Table Tennis Championships will bring loads of excitement to the German soil.
-With the amount of tables already reduced to 8, the following competitions and rounds will be played today:
+Day 4 of the 2017 World Table Tennis Championships will bring loads of excitement to German soil.
+With the number of tables already reduced to 8, the following are the competitions and rounds to be played today:

 - Women’s Doubles: Round 3